The Québec maritime Blog

 Nature is also an incredible artist, and the unique geology of the Percé region proves it.
 The Percé UNESCO Global Geopark has a network of trails punctuated with lookouts that provide you with amazing viewpoints and take you to a spectacular suspended glass platform.
 You can also see a bottomless hole, a crevasse and a cave.
-And to all thrill seekers out there: a zipline will be built for the 2017 season!
+And to all thrill seekers out there: a zipline has been built (not available in 2023)!

 Some 650 km long from the town Matapédia to the tip of Forillon National Park, the International Appalachian Trail (IAT) in Québec meanders through rural countryside, reaches summits with beautiful views on an endless sea of mountains, and follows high cliffs along the seaside.
 An invitation to contemplation, a hike on the IAT is a great opportunity to see several animal species in all their glory.
 Note that the IAT offers hiking and backpacking packages with various levels of difficulty, from very easy to strenuous.